divyangarora21/CS50-Web_Development/README.md

 using saas as css.
-write saas code,recompile saas file to css file by: saas xyz.scss:xyz.css to keep a watch on the scss file use: saas --watch variables.scss:variables.css We can also nest inside the scss selectors.
+write saas code,recompile saas file to css file by: saas xyz.scss:xyz.css We keep a watch on the scss file use: saas --watch variables.scss:variables.css We can also nest inside the scss selectors rather than using the descendent selectors.
+We can use variables in SCSS.
+SCSS provides a feature of inheritence.